-In this blog, we discuss valuing Deferred Stock Units (“DSU”) and build on our previously posted blog on Restricted Stock Units (“RSU”).
+In this blog, we discuss valuing Deferred Stock Units, building upon the considerations previously described in our blog on Restricted Stock Units.

-Executives are often paid a fixed salary and benefits, plus an array of variable or contingent incentives.
-Traditionally, stock options represent one of the most common forms of variable compensation.
-In recent years, however, alternative forms of variable compensation have become increasingly popular.
+Executives are often compensated with a fixed salary, benefits, and an array of variable incentives.
+Traditionally, stock options represent one of the most common forms of variable compensation, however, alternative forms have become increasingly popular in recent years.

 What are DSUs?

-DSUs represent a form of long-term compensation whereby the employer promises to issue shares in the company (or cash equivalents) at a future point in time (typically upon retirement, termination, or death).
+DSUs represent a form of future compensation whereby the employer promises to issue shares in the company or cash equivalents – typically upon retirement, termination, or death.

-The value of the DSUs will fluctuate in accordance with the underlying company stock, but the DSUs do not represent actual ownership until they are converted to shares upon redemption.
-DSUs can be designed to mirror share ownership, allowing the holder to participate in dividends issued by the company on the underlying shares.
+The value of DSUs will fluctuate in accordance with the underlying company stock.
+Although DSUs do not provide actual ownership until they are converted to shares upon redemption, they can be designed to mirror share ownership, allowing the holder to participate in dividends issued by the company.
 When dividends are issued, the DSU holder will typically receive additional DSUs, rather than cash or equivalents.

-In 2018, due to an abnormally good year, her company decided to pay a one-time 10% dividend to all shareholders.
-Under her DSU plan, Jennifer receives an additional 1,000 DSUs (10,000 DSUs x 10%).
+In 2019, due to an atypically good year, Rebecca’s company decided to pay a one-time 5% dividend to all shareholders.
+Under her DSU plan, she received an additional 1,000 DSUs (20,000 DSUs x 5%).

 - The expected volatility of the stock price through the vesting period;